 Sometimes, your marketing goals could feel like a random guess.
 That’s why they to be tied to wider business objectives and strategy.
 This involves having the right data to start with and communication between all departments.

 Essentially, your marketing strategy should start from the main goals.
 Which are the goals and KPI’s the company wants to hit in the coming year?
 For example, the goal might be to double revenue or increase profits by 30%.

 Less tangible goals could be for example:

 - To increase transparency in the spend and the marketing budget.

-- To gather more data for enable learning and future optimisations
+- To gather more data for enabling learning and future optimizations

 2. Marketing Priorities

-After the business objectives are established the marketing team has to prioritise.
-Marketing team has to decide and estimate where they can have an impact.
+After the business objectives are established, you have to prioritize.
+The marketing team has to decide and estimate where they can make a significant impact.

-The marketing team needs to be realistic about the capabilities.
+It’s important to be realistic about your capabilities.
 If it takes on too much there is a risk that no goals will be achieved as the efforts are spread too much.

 3. Marketing Goals